-The CHFN-CoI and the Housing First Europe Hub (the Hub) is excited to announce our first webinar in the 2022/2023 International webinar series on Housing First!
-This session will focus on Housing First and the criminal justice system.
+On December 13, the CHFN-CoI and the Housing First Europe Hub (the Hub) held its first webinar in the 2022/2023 International webinar series on Housing First!
+This session focused on Housing First and the criminal justice system.

 - Lindsay Mesa, Assistant Director, Pathways Vermont, USA

 - Amanda Bloxsome, Housing First Best Practice and Partnerships Lead, Liverpool City Region Combined Authority, UK

 - Mikko Aaltonen, Professor of Criminology, Faculty of Social Sciences and Business Studies, Law School; Research Director, Institute of Criminology and Legal Policy, Center for Population, Health and Society, University of Helsinki, Finland